This healthy diabetic meal plan is a real-life example of what my daily diet typically looks like.

 Daily totals: 1,597 calories, 173 g protein, 110 g carbs, and 52 g fat

 There you have it!
 This is a good example of what a healthy diabetic meal plan looks like for me.
-You can find a lot more plans like this one in my meal plan library.
+You can find a lot more plans like this one in my meal plan library or just go straight to my next meal plan example.

 What makes this plan even better is, of course, to combine it with a good exercise routine.
 Exercise, and especially resistance training, is one of the most effective tools for good blood sugar and weight management.